projf/fpgatools/README.md

 ### Usage
 * To install Pillow: `pip install Pillow`
-* To use run: `python img2fmem.py <image_file>`
+* To use run: `python img2fmem.py image_file col_bits`

-### Notes
-* Input is image in [any format Pillow supports](http://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html): PNG, JPEG, TIFF, BMP etc.
+* Input
+	- image_file: image file
+	- col_bits: number of colour bits per pixel: 4, 6, or 8
 * Output is three files (in same directory as source image):
-  - 6-bit image in hex text format
+	- 4, 6, or 8-bit image in hex text format
 	- 12-bit palette in hex text format
 	- PNG preview of converted image

+### Notes
 * img2fmem does not resize images: use your image editor to do this
+* Image input is in [any format Pillow supports](http://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html): PNG, JPEG, TIFF, BMP etc.

 Learn how to [initialize memory arrays in Verilog](https://timetoexplore.net/blog/initialize-memory-in-verilog).